Brief · foreign policy and war powers

 The Authorization for Use of Military Force Against Iraq Resolution of 2002 was a separate statute, authorizing force against the government of Iraq under Saddam Hussein.
 The Iraq War operations it authorized ended in 2011 (in a formal sense — US forces returned in 2014 to operate against ISIS, but those operations have been conducted under the 2001 AUMF).

-The Authorization for Use of Military Force Against Iraq Resolution of 1991 — for the Gulf War — also remains technically in force.
-The Gulf War operations it authorized ended in 1991.
-The authorization has been cited in subsequent legal arguments around Iraq-related operations.
+The Authorization for Use of Military Force Against Iraq Resolution of 1991 — for the Gulf War — was older still.
+The Gulf War operations it authorized ended that same year.

 What stale AUMFs actually do